larammerce/docs/8.x/getting-started/documentation.md

 ### How to present the paths and directories

-Paths and directory trees are represented via the pattern below :
+Paths and directory trees are represented in accordance with the pattern below :

 ```bash
 |--- directory/